gcowan/RapidSim/README.md

 ## Setup

 RapidSim relies on having a working ROOT installation and gcc4.9 or clang.
-To build do the following:
+Optionally, you may also compile against EvtGen as detailed in [EvtGen][#EvtGen] To build do the following:

 ```shell
 $ # Set environment for gcc, it defines LD_LIBRARY_PATH and FC, CC, CXX.
 RapidSim also works with clang.